 - Cheese Platter: A selection of mild cheeses can make the meal feel like a feast.

-- Refrigeration: The soup can be safely stored in an airtight container in the refrigerator for up to 3-4 days.
+- Storage: Cool the soup completely before transferring it to airtight containers.
+Store in the refrigerator for up to 3-4 days.

 What Can We Do With Leftovers?